lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 the Enveloped Data content type ({{Section 3.2.1.3.3 of CMC-STRUCT}}) provides the same shrouding that TLS would have provided.

+For the mail-based protocol, the Enveloped Data content type can also be used to apply confidentiality protection (content shrouding) to the conveyed messages.
+SMTP-over-TLS {{?RFC3207}} does provide hop-by-hop security, but cannot guarantee that all hops are actually protected.

 For the file-based protocol, an additional method of applying confidentiality protection (content shrouding) to the conveyed messages is usually availablle in the form of filesystem permissions.
 The local